 Including structured content

 8 MP Camera, that’s what I wanted to know.
-I don’t need that sales text here; I just want that phone.
+I don’t need that sales stuff here; I just want that phone.

 Containing the focus keyword

 But I’ve got lots of pages – where should I start?

 Do you feel like you need to change all your meta descriptions but are worried about the time it might take to change all those pages?
 Google has the answer: